jruther/research-proposal/README.md

 MacTex is straight-forward to install, but Tex Live is a little trickier:
 1. On Windows 10, I recommend you just download Tex Live as one big ISO file, which is not how the website recommends you install it.
 I find it more convenient and less error prone.
-You will find there latest version from an Irish mirror [here](http://ftp.heanet.ie/mirrors/ctan.org/tex/systems/texlive/Images/texlive.iso).
+You will find the latest version from an Irish mirror [here](http://ftp.heanet.ie/mirrors/ctan.org/tex/systems/texlive/Images/texlive.iso).
 2. Once download, on Windows 10 you can double click the file, which will open it as if it were a USB key.